Juniata College Student Conduct Philosophy

 Anonymous complaints will be received, however this form of complaint may limit the College’s ability to investigate and respond comprehensively.
 File an anonymous report here.
 Those who are aware of perceived misconduct are encouraged to report it as soon as possible to the Dean of Students Office, Residential Life, or Juniata Public Safety.

-The Dean of Students or designee may vary procedures with notice upon determining that changes to law or regulation require policy or procedural alterations not reflected in the Juniata College Code of Conduct.
+The Dean of Students or designee may update the Code and its procedures upon determining that changes to law or regulation require policy or procedural alterations not reflected in the Juniata College Code of Conduct.
+Notification will be made to the campus via email and Campus Announcements in the case of such an update.
 Minor modifications may be made to procedures that do not materially jeopardize the fairness owed to any party.
-Any question of interpretation of the Code of Conduct will be referred to an Ad Hoc committee of the Vice President for Student Life and Dean of Students, the Assistant Dean of Students, the Assistant Dean for Campus Life, and the Director of Public Safety.
+Any question of interpretation of the Code of Conduct will be referred to an Ad Hoc committee of the Vice President for Student Life and Dean of Students, the Dean of Equity, Diversity and Inclusion, the Chief Conduct Officer and the Director of Public Safety.
 The committee’s interpretation is final.
-Juniata’s Code of Conduct is subject to annual review under the direction of the Assistant Dean of Students or his/her designee.
+Juniata’s Code of Conduct is subject to annual review under the direction of the Chief Conduct Officer or his/her designee.
 Although we believe the information provided in this document is accurate and current, the College reserves the right to make changes in policies and procedures at any time deemed necessary.
 Students enrolled at the College agree to comply with the College’s policies and to accommodate any necessary changes.

 Violations of Local, State, and Federal Law